kpannoni/melanoma-project/README.md

 Due to sparse data at the distant stage for some minority groups, regional and distant stages were combined into a single "Advanced" category.
 Black patients are diagnosed with advanced stage melanoma at **3.1×** the rate of White patients (see summary table below).

 Overall, minority groups are disproportionately diagnosed at advanced stages of melanoma, which likely accounts for much of the observed racial disparities in survival time.
-This will need to be further tested with in the COX regression analysis.
+This will need to be tested further with a COX regression analysis.

 ### Survival Curves by Race Stratified by Cancer Stage